pens/rgb.sh/_posts/2025-07-08-photo-organization.md

 3. Treat your Digital Asset Manager (DAM) as the source of truth for metadata.

-   As metadata can be inconsistent across that stored within an image, in metadata sidecars and in photo software databases, it's a good idea to determine what constitutes the "truth".
+   It's a good idea to choose what constitutes the "truth", as metadata can be inconsistent across storage locations.
+   The metadata in an image may not match what is in its sidecar file, nor what is in your photo software database.
-   Using the DAM's database seems to be the easiest and most flexible, as they are not constrained to a particular standard.
+   Using your DAM's database seems to be the easiest and most flexible, as they are not constrained to a particular standard.
    It's still a good idea to keep all metadata in sync with the ground truth source, though, and it's required if you use multiple different applications with their own databases.

 4. Store metadata in sidecars.